HackYourFuture/React/week2/README.md

 ## Important note on React

-> In the React world there is a huge shift happening since the introduction of 'hooks' in 2018.
+> In the React world, there is a huge shift happening since the introduction of 'hooks' in 2018.
 Before hooks React was built using both class and function components.
 Currently it is recommended to use only function components in combination with hooks for all of the code you build from now on.
 When you are going to do research on your own or when you get into your internship you are going to run into class components however.
 This will be less and less as time goes on and hopefully we can remove this at some point in the future.

 > We at HackYourFuture will only be teaching you the recommended way of building applications and have provided a section in the study book to share the most basic details on how to read class components [here](https://study.hackyourfuture.net/#/react/class-vs-function-components.md).
 If you encounter class components in your research, try to look for a more up to date tutorial, question, or video.
 If you encounter class components during your internship, then convert it to a function component.
 The developers will love you :).